april-knights/Legislature/Statutes/Constitution.md

 ## Article 3

 ### Section 1
-1. Each battalion commander will be a member of the Lower Council and is entitled to one vote.
+1. Each battalion commander will be a member of the Lower Council and is entitled to one vote with two exceptions: the Arcaenum, whose members should reside in other Battalions and be represented there, and the Arbiters whose impartiality must remain unimpeachable and therefore do not vote in either Council.
 2. The Lower Council has the power to introduce legislation.
 All legislation that passes the Lower Council must be deemed constitutional by the Upper Council and approved by the Grandmaster.
-3. If the battalion commander has obligations in the Upper Council, the battalions First Officer will take their Commanders place in the Lower Council.
+3. If a battalion commander has obligations in the Upper Council, the battalion's First Officer, whatever their official rank is, will take their Commander's place in the Lower Council.
+4. Should there be a case where a Battalion is represented in the Lower Council by a First Officer and that individual is called to also serve on the Upper Council, the position of First Officer needs must be passed to the next individual worthy of the responsibility of serving in the Lower Council for their Battalion.

 ## Article 4